 Global Energy Monitor’s Global Coal Plant Tracker (GCPT) uses a two-level system for organizing information, consisting of both a database and wiki pages with further information.
-The database tracks individual coal plant units and includes information such as plant sponsor and parent company, plant status, plant and coal type, and location.
+The database tracks individual coal plant units and includes information such as plant owner and parent company, plant status, plant and coal type, and location.
 A wiki page for each power station is created within the GEM.wiki, and contains more detailed, footnoted information such as project history and public opposition.
 The database and wiki pages are updated bi-annually, in January and July.

 Announced: Proposed plants that have been described in corporate or government plans but have not yet taken concrete steps such as applying for permits or acquiring land.

 Pre-permit development: Plants that are seeking environmental approvals and pursuing other developmental steps such as securing land and water rights.
 In India, this means that a “Terms of Reference” has been received from the Ministry of Environment and Forests.

 Permitted: All necessary environmental approvals have been received but the project has not yet begun construction.